 - Parking in excess of any posted time limits ($25 fine).

 If you violate the university parking policy, you may be referred to appropriate authorities for disciplinary action in addition to paying outstanding fines and towing charges.
 Students may be referred to the Office of Student Affairs.

 What if I haven't paid my fines?

 If you are a student and owe $100 or more in unresolved fines, a hold will be placed on your registration and transcript.
 If you are a faculty or staff member, you may be reported to your dean or department director and your vehicle can be impounded.
 We reserve the right not to issue permits to anyone with $100 or more in unresolved fines.
 Any citation fines not paid within one month is considered unresolved.

 How can I pay my fines?

-You can pay your fines with a check, Visa, MasterCard, or Discover Card online, at the Customer Care Center in 065 Allyn Hall, or by mailing the statement of account notice with a payment to the Office of Parking and Transportation Services.
+You can pay your fines online with a check, Visa, MasterCard, or Discover Card in My Parking Account, at the Customer Care Center in 065 Allyn Hall, or by mailing the statement of account notice with a payment to the Office of Parking and Transportation Services.
 Do not mail cash.
 A canceled check, money order stub, or bank statement will serve as a receipt.
 We cannot accept partial payments.

 If you operate a vehicle or bicycle on campus, you must comply with the Wright State University parking policy, and the laws of the State of Ohio, Greene County, and the City of Fairborn.